Top People in the Capital – Sep/Oct 2013 Issue

 We asked Moore about the pressure of the job (he is married with a new baby boy) and about his end goal as Minister of Industry.
 “It’s pressure in a good way to do good things and to (leave behind me) genuine achievements.
 Preston Manning, in one of my favourite books about politics, said there are two kinds of people in politics: those who want to be something and those who want to do something.
-I want to be the politician who does things of genuine accomplishment, not of perceived grandiosity.
+I want to be a politician who does things of genuine accomplishment, not of perceived grandiosity.
 I want to do things that, when my son grows up, that he’ll say, “Yeah, my dad did do things.
 Here’s what he did.
 I’m proud of him.”
-We ask him what his long term goals are since he is only 37.
+We ask him what his long-term goals are since he is only 37.
 Moore responds that “I believe we’re very lucky that Stephen Harper is our Prime Minister in the difficult times we’ve had during this global recession.
 I support his leadership and the best thing I could do for my community and for the country is to do the best possible job that I can as Industry Minister and support his time as Prime Minister.
 I want to perform well here, continue to have the confidence of my constituents and we’ll see.
 Politically, you take every election one at a time.”

 POSTSCRIPT: The day we interviewed Moore there was much in the news about Russia’s anti-gay laws that are impacting on the upcoming Olympics.
 Moore was the Secretary of State for the hugely successful 2010 Olympics.
 Six years prior to those Olympics, in 2004, he was one the few members of his caucus to vote in favour of same-sex marriage.
 We asked him about that.
 “It was not a hard decision.
 I believe in equality under the law for all Canadians for civil marriages, which in a perfect world would be termed civil unions.
 However, in the end, it’s really about equality and respecting our Charter and laws.
 I stand by my vote.
-Everyone should have the right to be happy.” game, set, match-Moore.
+Everyone should have the right to be happy.”
+Game, set, match — Moore.

 The Rt.
 Hon.
 Beverley McLachlin has the distinction of being the longest-serving Chief Justice of the Supreme Court of Canada and the first woman sworn in as Chief Justice of Canada.
 Known for tackling big cases with efficiency and the ability to minimize controversy, McLachlin recently expressed her concern regarding Canadians ability to access justice.
-“Being able to access justice is fundamental to the rule of law and if people decide that they can’t get justice, they will have less respect for the law.
+“Being able to access justice is fundamental to the rule of law, and if people decide that they can’t get justice, they will have less respect for the law.
 They will tend not to support the rule of law.
 They won’t see the rule of law, which is so fundamental to our democratic society, as central and important.”
 McLachlin was referring to a growing trend in Canada where legal services are only available to the rich, or the poor through programs like pro bono work or legal aid.
 The escalating cost of legal advice is leading more and more people to make the choice to represent themselves in court.
-McLachlin suggests there must be more affordable costs for legal services and construction of more courts in which to hear cases.
+McLachlin suggests there must be more affordable costs for legal services and the construction of more courts in which to hear cases.

 CHANGING NEGATIVE PERCEPTION OF POLITICS